The employee got help from one of the customers and thus, he could feed a homeless, poor guy pizza daily for a few months.

 The employee was being paid about $8.50/ hour to run shifts.
 He went on to talk about what happened one night when the restaurant was pretty empty.
 He wrote, “Well, 11 pm rolls around as I'm kind of standing by the phones watching the clock tick down, and a clearly homeless man walks in.
 He introduces himself as Ricky and asks if we had any leftover pizzas that nobody picked up.”

-He informed him that they didn’t have any but later asked what he wants.
+He informed him that they didn’t have any but later asked what he wanted.
 The Reddit user recalled, “He says he likes the meat lovers' pizza.
 Since he isn't a sociopath like some of our customers, I say I'll be happy to make him one.
 Ricky at this point is so thankful that he sits down in one of our chairs and starts bouncing up and down like a little kid.”

 The employee put in the order and paid for it himself.
 “Ricky watches me and applauds my dough slapping/spinning skills.
 As the pizza comes out of the oven, in comes the area manager - the brother of the franchise owner.
 He begins shouting as usual and accuses me of stealing from the store,” he wrote.